Strictly Personal: History

-The original intention was to record an album for Buddah Records entitled It Comes to You in a Plain Brown Wrapper (Strictly Personals sleeve design is a relic of this initial concept).
+The original intention was to record a double album for Buddah Records titled It Comes to You in a Plain Brown Wrapper (Strictly Personals sleeve design is a relic of this initial concept).
 A considerable amount of material was recorded for the project during the period of October–November 1967 with Krasnow producing.
-Buddah, however, declined to release the album, which appeared in revised form the following year.
-Strictly Personal features re-recorded versions of songs from the 1967 sessions.
+The intention, according to drummer John French, was for one disc of the LP to consist of structured studio tracks by Captain Beefheart and the Magic Band, while the second disc would consist of unstructured blues jams by The 25th Century Quakers, an alter-ego version of the group (who would perform live in Quaker costumes as an opening act during the band's concerts, although this never came to pass).
+Buddah, however, declined to release the album and kept the original recordings.
+Strictly Personal features re-recorded versions of songs from the 1967 sessions, during subsequent sessions in which the band was less well-rehearsed.

-Krasnow's heavy use of phasing and reverberation during mixing was done in accordance with the popular psychedelic rock trends of the day.
+While the band traveled to Europe to promote the UK release of Safe as Milk, Krasnow mixed the tapes alone.
+His heavy use of phasing and reverberation during mixing was done in accordance with the popular psychedelic rock trends of the day.
 Beefheart subsequently condemned the production.
 He said the effects were added without his knowledge or approval.
 These comments became public only after sales of the album failed to reach expectations.
 It has been claimed by other band members that he initially agreed to the use of these sounds.
 Regardless, Beefheart did release his later recordings with a much more basic and unprocessed sound.

-Buddah released some recordings from the earlier sessions, along with an earlier version of "Kandy Korn", as Mirror Man in 1971.
+Buddah eventually released some recordings from the earlier sessions, along with an earlier version of "Kandy Korn", as Mirror Man in 1971.
 Much other material from the 1967 sessions has since been released: the compilation I May Be Hungry But I Sure Ain't Weird (1992) contained eleven of the original cuts taken from master tapes.
 This album has long since been out of print, but all eleven tracks can be found spread across The Mirror Man Sessions and the current version of Safe as Milk.
 Some of these tracks were also used for a vinyl-only release by the Sundazed label in 2008 bearing the original intended title of It Comes to You in a Plain Brown Wrapper but this release does not duplicate the original album's concept or sequence.